wp-plugins/quick-drafts-access/readme.txt

 == Changelog ==

+= 2.0.1 (2015-09-04) =
+* Hardening: Escape the URLs used for the menu links.
+* Bugfix: Actually load the textdomain for translations.
+* Change: Note compatibility through WP 4.3+.

 = 2.0 (2015-02-23) =
 * Change 'Drafts' menu link text to 'All Drafts'
 * Add 'My Drafts' menu link that links directly to current user's drafts